DivyaBajla/Mospi-RAG-chatbot/Submission_Notes.md

 - Generated dense vector embeddings using SentenceTransformers and built an efficient similarity search index using FAISS.
 - Implemented a retrieval-aware question answering function where responses are strictly grounded in retrieved document context.
 - Added explicit handling for unanswerable questions, ensuring the system refuses to answer when relevant information is not present in the dataset.
-- The entire pipeline executes reproducibly within a single Jupyter Notebook, making it easy to run and evaluate without additional infrastructure.
+- The entire pipeline executes reproducibly within a single Google Collab Notebook, making it easy to run and evaluate without additional infrastructure.

 ## What Didn’t Work / Limitations